FRRouting/frr/doc/user/bgp.rst

 .. option:: -n, --no_kernel

-   Do not install learned routes into the linux kernel.
-This option is useful for a route-reflector environment or if you are running multiple bgp processes in the same namespace.
-This option is different than the --no_zebra option in that a ZAPI connection is made.
+   Do not install BGP routes into zebra (and therefore not into the Linux kernel).
+This is the supported way to keep BGP from programming routes when you still need a working FRR process, for example a route reflector or multiple bgpd processes in the same namespace.

+   bgpd still opens a ZAPI connection to zebra.
+FRR protocol daemons are tightly integrated with zebra for interface, VRF, nexthop-tracking, label, and other state; they are not intended to run as a standalone process without zebra.

    This option can also be toggled during runtime by using the ``[no] bgp no-rib`` commands in VTY shell.